lxmfy/LXMFy/docs/creating-bots.md

     permissions_enabled=True # Enable role-based permissions
 )

-# ... rest of your bot code ...

 if __name__ == "__main__":
     # You can also modify config after instantiation
     # Note: some settings are best set during init